Find a job that works for you

 Asking your employer for more money isn’t easy, even when you know you deserve it.
-If you knocked it out of the park over the past year, took on more responsibilities or received a stellar performance review, it’s smart to talk to your manager about a pay increase.
-After all, there are relatively few employers who will throw money at you without being asked.
+But if you knocked it out of the park over the past year, took on more responsibilities or received a stellar performance review, you owe it to yourself to talk to your manager about a pay increase.

-You need to know what your market worth is in order to have the greatest negotiating power.
-Researching the numbers will also demonstrate to your boss that your salary request is backed by real data versus your own subjective opinion.
+Researching the numbers will also demonstrate to your boss that your salary request is backed by real data versus your own appraisal.

-As part of your research, see if your company has had recent layoffs or a hiring freeze.
-If you bring up your pay when your company has just posted a loss for the fiscal year, your appeal is likely to go nowhere fast, regardless of how amazing you are.
+Consider also whether your organization has had recent layoffs or a hiring freeze.
+If you bring up your pay when your company has just furloughed employees or is seeing reduced revenues, your appeal is likely to go nowhere fast, regardless of how amazing you are.

-When you’ve researched your salary range and landed on the perfect time, make the ask.
-Write to your manager and explain that you’d like to connect to review your compensation.
+When you’ve researched your salary range and chosen a good time to broach the subject, make the ask.
+Email your manager and explain that you’d like to connect to review your compensation.
 Outline your impact clearly and concisely.
-Prepare compelling bullet points that convey exactly how you’ve excelled in your current role.
+Prepare compelling bullet points that describe exactly how you’ve excelled in your role.

-If this is the first time your boss hears you want more money, it may be best to set the stage for an in-person meeting or phone call.
+Next in the letter, ask to meet with your manager to discuss the salary you’re seeking.
+If this is the first time your boss hears you want more money, set the stage appropriately.
 You might consider a sentence or two in an email, such as this: Could we have a short discussion to review my salary or devote a few minutes to that topic during our next one-on-one meeting?

 If you have a performance review coming up, it’s a good idea to ask ahead of time: Would it be OK if we discussed my compensation during my performance review?

-And if you have already expressed the desire for an increase, you should go ahead and share it either as a percentage or as a dollar amount.
+If you have already expressed the desire for an increase, you should go ahead and circle back with specifics.
 Your email might include a line like this: We’ve discussed my wish for additional pay, and after some research, I’d like to request a salary increase of X percent.

-In a longer letter asking for a raise, provide context to explain how you landed on the salary figure you are providing.
-Numbers are convincing, so use them in the descriptions of your accomplishments: money saved, revenue earned, deadlines met, services improved, responsibilities taken on.
+In a longer letter asking for a raise, explain how you landed on the salary figure you are requesting.
+Numbers are convincing, so use them in the descriptions of your accomplishments: money saved, revenue earned, services improved, responsibilities taken on.